qu1x/fsio/README.md

 mode allowing the first channel to be input only and the second channel to be output only.
 This suits the protocol well since one of the two channels can be used as feedback loop reducing the number of maps to not bloat the block design.
-An instance of this IP Core is here referred to as map.
+An instance of this IP Core is referred to as a map.
 A communication channel is made up of a handshake map of one signal and one or more data maps of up to 32 signals.

 ![Communication Channel](doc/4x4.png)